-Alcohol is actually considered to be “compatible with breastfeeding".
-The American Academy of Paediatrics states that one drink per day, is okay while breastfeeding.
-Most mothers decide to stop breastfeeding all together, because of the occasional drink, and this is not necessary.
+Alcohol is actually considered to be “compatible with breastfeeding."
+The American Academy of Paediatrics states that one drink per day is okay while breastfeeding.
+Most mothers decide to stop breastfeeding altogether, because of the occasional drink, and this is not necessary.

 The Affects on Baby when Mom Drinks Alcohol

 The baby may consume less milk, because of the taste change in the milk.

 The baby may fall asleep faster, but wake up more often.

 If the mother drinks more than 2 drinks per day:

 Drinking alcohol can decrease the flow of a mother's milk and may even prevent a "let-down" of milk from occurring.